merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/09_Uninstallation.md

 with
 ```<active>false</active>```

-7. If you don’t have other extensions installed that depend on the same sub-modules then repeat the steps above for app/etc/modules/Innoexts_CustomerLocator.xml, app/etc/modules/Innoexts_GeoCoder.xml, app/etc/modules/Innoexts_GeoIp.xml and app/etc/modules/Innoexts_Core.xml.
+7. If you don’t have any other extensions installed that depend on the same sub-modules, then repeat the steps above for app/etc/modules/Innoexts_CustomerLocator.xml, app/etc/modules/Innoexts_GeoCoder.xml, app/etc/modules/Innoexts_GeoIp.xml and app/etc/modules/Innoexts_Core.xml.

 Note, you can find the list of modules that the current module depends on under the next XML node: config > modules > depends